Mary Ward (actress)

-Ward also had small guest roles in The Young Doctors, Neighbours and Blue Heelers.
-In 2020, Ward, who resided in Melbourne, turned 105 years old, and was at the time the oldest living actress in Australia.
+Ward post-Sons and Daughters, continued to have small guest roles in serials like The Young Doctors, Neighbours and Blue Heelers and retired in 2000, and in 2020, residing in Melbourne, turned 105 years old, and was at the time stated as being "possibly Australia's oldest living actress".

 Biography

 Early life and career in Britain

-Ward was born in Fremantle, Western Australia on 6 March 1915, to a pearler-turned-publican.
+Ward was born in Fremantle, Western Australia on 6 March 1915, her father was a pearler, who later became the town publican.